hpe-storage/python-hpedockerplugin/docs/file-permission-owner.md

 ````
 ### fsMode Option

-To change the mode of root directory of the filesystem, user needs to pass file mode in octal format
-with this fsMode option of docker volume create command.
+To change the mode of root directory of the filesystem, user needs to pass file mode in octal format with this fsMode option of Docker volume create command.

 #### Usage
 -o fsMode=X    X is 1 to 4 octal digits that represent the file mode to be applied to the root directory of the filesystem.